adpopescu338/electron-ticketing-system/README.md

 ## Packaging

 Run `yarn build` to build the application.
-Then run `yarn package` to package the application for the current platform.
+Run `yarn package` to package the application.

-Package with :
-`yarn package --win --ia32`
-`yarn package --win --x64`
-`yarn package --mac`
-`yarn package --linux`